DShaneNYC/DHSGlyphText/README.txt

 - (NSDictionary *)layoutInfo;

-4) DHSGlyphButton is a subclass of DHSGlyphButtonLine --> DHSGlyphButtonBase and it retains a different DHSGlyphLabel for each of its four UIControlStates.
+4) DHSGlyphButton is the base class of DHSGlyphButtonLine which retains a different DHSGlyphLabel for each of its four UIControlStates.
 It takes advantage of a parameter of DHSGlyphLabel that shifts text to simulated a button tap.
 Subclasses can change this behavior.

 - DHSGlyphButton uses DHSGlyphLabel for rendering
 - DHSGlyphButton classes are drop-in compatible with UIButton

 Example subclasses provided:
 	DHSGlyphButtonLine
-	DHSGlyphButton

 Subclassing notes: